Chat with us, powered by LiveChat Annual SEMA Show Just One Face Of Organization's Industry Dedication | Quadratec Skip to main content

 Another way SEMA strives to help its member companies, which in turn helps consumers, is that it performs quite a bit of market research to assemble viable data and trends through its Research and Information Center.
 All members have access to this information, which can be used to formulate sales and trend projections for the coming years.

-The show, however, certainly remains the shining jewel of the SEMA year and for those in the Jeep aftermarket, it can be the perfect time to discover new products, make new contacts and even show off your skill as a Jeep vehicle builder.
+The show, however, certainly remains the shining jewel of the SEMA year.
+And for those in the Jeep aftermarket, it can be the perfect time to discover new products, make new contacts and even show off your skill as a Jeep vehicle builder.
 Also, those new products revealed and displayed during the show tend to set the Jeep aftermarket product tone for the coming year and beyond.

 "The bottom line at SEMA, as it shall always be, is a combination of quality and service,” Kersting said on the company’s website.
 “The ingredients for a successful trade association are performing to the satisfaction of its member companies and accommodating industry growth and diversification.
 SEMA attempts to set the pace for others to follow.
 That's why our membership roles continue to increase in number."